Polini Flash starter problems

 Proper priming is very important to ensure that the engine starts the first time it is pulled.

-IF THE DECOMPRESSION PORT IS THE SLIGHTEST BIT CLOGGED WITH COMBUSTION RESIDUE, A NON-FLASH STARTER WILL BE EXTREMELY DIFFICULT OR IMPOSSIBLE TO USE.
-ATTEMPTING TO START A THOR ENGINE WITH A CLOGGED PORT WILL TAKE MORE STRENGTH THAN MOST HAVE AND, POSSIBLY, DAMAGE THE STARTER.
+IF THE DECOMPRESSION PORT IS THE SLIGHTEST BIT CLOGGED WITH COMBUSTION RESIDUE, A NON-FLASH STARTER WILL BE DIFFICULT TO USE.

 If you cannot pull the engine over slowly by hand, the port is probably clogged.
 Remember that the faster you pull the starter, the more compression you will feel and harder it is.